 Incentive Amount:

-It depends on your location and the kind of panels you plan to use.
-With the winter months in North Carolina being very mild, you have a lengthy window to install your panels, though they won't achieve peak performance until summer arrives.
+It depends on your location and what type of panels you're installing.
+With the winter months in North Carolina being very mild, you have significant leeway to install your panels, though they won't achieve peak performance until summer arrives.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Apex amount to $1,224.